 The Southern Polytechnic State University Internship program is a short-term work experience in a professional environment where the emphasis is on learning versus earnings.
 It is designed to enhance academic, personal, and professional development and will assist you in making a smooth transition from the classroom to the world of work, or to provide students with insight about potential careers.
 Usually, an Internship is a one-time experience for a student who has attained at least some academic preparation in a professional field.

 Internship Eligibility and Requirements:

-- Must be a registered student at the time of application to the program - Must have completed at least one semester - Must have maintained at least a 2.0 GPA (undergraduate) - Must have maintained at least a 3.0 GPA (graduate)
+- Must be a registered student at the time of application to the program - Must have completed at least one semester - Must have maintained at least a 3.0 GPA (graduate)

 International Students